andycroll/andycroll.com/_posts/2018/2018-12-17-always-force-booleans-to-be-true-or-false.md

   credit: 'Obi Onyeador'
 ---

-Migrations, in common with much of Rails, are ‘[sharp knives](https://rubyonrails.org/doctrine/#provide-sharp-knives)’.
-Easy to use but potentially dangerous and you can cut yourself.
+Migrations, in common with much of Rails, are ‘[sharp knives](https://rubyonrails.org/doctrine/#provide-sharp-knives)’ — easy to use but potentially dangerous and you can cut yourself.

 One way a migration can ‘cut’ you is by letting you make quick decisions about your database structure without considering the consequences!